vvebvvizard/get-iconpaper/README.md

     <?php include('geticonpaper/geticonpaper.php'); ?>

-3/ Call the function wherever you want on your page, it will display the number of rss items you've set as parameter
+3/ Call the function wherever you want on your page, it will display the number of rss items you've set as argument

     <?php getIconpaper(3); ?>